Chapter 81.

 What

 revelations await us in that day of transmutation!
-Then, whatever hasbeen
+Then, whatever has been

 given up to God as an offering of the heart, "in righteousness," will